Leiji Matsumoto

 Leiji Matsumoto (松本零士, Matsumoto Reiji) was a Japanese manga artist, and creator of several anime and manga series.
-His wife Miyako Maki is also a manga artist.
+His widow Miyako Maki is also a manga artist.

-Matsumoto was famous for his space operas such as Space Battleship Yamato and Galaxy Express 999.
+Matsumoto was famous for his works such as Space Battleship Yamato, Space Pirate Captain Harlock, and Galaxy Express 999.
 His style was characterized by mythological and often tragic storylines with strong moral themes, noble heroes, feminine heroines, and a love of strange worlds and melancholic atmosphere.

 Early life

-Leiji Matsumoto was born January 25, 1938, in Kurume, Fukuoka.
-He was the middle child of a family of seven brothers, and, in his early childhood, Matsumoto was given a 35mm film projector by his father.
-He watched American cartoons during the Pacific War and developed an interest in science fiction novels by Unno Juza and H. G. Wells.
-Matsumoto started drawing when he was six and, inspired by Osamu Tezuka's work, began drawing manga three years later.
-He moved to Tokyo at 18 to become a manga artist.
+Leiji Matsumoto was born on January 25, 1938, in Kurume, Fukuoka.
+He was the middle child of a family of seven brothers, and, in his early childhood, Matsumoto was given a 35mm film projector by his father, and watched American cartoons during the Pacific War.
+During this time, he gained an interest in science fiction novels by authors Unno Juza and H. G. Wells.
+Matsumoto started drawing at the age of six, and began drawing manga three years later after seeing the works of Osamu Tezuka.
+At 18, he moved to Tokyo to become a manga artist.